Cheam: Transport

-Cheam in popular culture
+In popular culture

 In the comedy show Hancock's Half Hour, Tony Hancock lived in the fictional road Railway Cuttings, in East Cheam.
 Though not in existence today, East Cheam did exist officially in name and was not fictional.
 The census of 1841 includes the place-names East Cheam, North Cheam, Garden Green and Cheam Common.

 Cheam is referred to in a rhyme dating back to the 18th century, and revised in the Victorian era to: